satishakumar/thoughtlog/thoughtlog_plugin/README.md

-Chrome Extension for Crop and Screen Capture
+Chrome Extension forthought log Capture
 ==========================

-A simple Google Chrome extension that takes tgat select area of screen and take screenshot
+A simple Google Chrome extension that takes users to thoughtlog

 Feel free to fork it and modify.